circleci/circleci-docs/jekyll/_cci2/configuration.md

       - image: redis@sha256:54057dd7e125ca41afe526a877e8bd35ec2cdd33b9217e022ed37bdcf7d09673
 ```

 The build steps will execute on the first container, which is `golang:1.6.2` here.
-Thanks to the pod, you can access the `mongod` service via `127.0.0.1:27017` inside the `golang` container, even though `mongo` is a separate image.
+Thanks to the container group, you can access the `mongod` service via `127.0.0.1:27017` inside the `golang` container, even though `mongo` is a separate image.

 Not shown above (but possible!) are setting environment variables, configuring the command to use when launching the container, and/or specifying a user to run the command as.